kamilpawlowski-git/Docker/README.md

 Networking programming was the main focus therefore networks (both ipv4 and ipv6) were created and tools for networking like **net-tools** and **lsof** were added to very light environment of debian:10.

-Afterwards I was asked by my proffessor to create instruction for other students (in polish) covering how to properly setup docker, it will be attached here also.
+Afterwards I was asked by my professor to create instruction for other students (in polish) covering how to properly setup docker, it will be attached here also.